codelibs/fess-docs/en/13.16/admin/pathmap-guide.rst

 Overview
 ========

-Path Mapping replaces crawled url/path with given one.
+Path Mapping replaces crawled URL/path with given one.
-In search result page, replaced url links are used.
+In search result page, replaced URL links are used.

 Management Operations
 =====================